-Did you know there are several thousands of games being developed right now that need music and sound effects?
+Did you know there are several thousands of games being developed right now.
+They need music and sound effects!
 Not only that, but these companies have a budget to spend on sound and music design.

 This is one of the most important aspects of the game, right?
-What is a game without the right music and sound effects to create atmosphere and set the tone?
+What is a game without the right music and sound effects to create atmosphere.

 So how do you find gaming companies to work with?
 Start by searching on Kickstarter.